DanielGibson/DanielGibson.github.io/content/page/about.md

-I haven't decided on a license for my posts on this blog yet, so for now assume that they shouldn't be copied (except for local viewing; *Further Note: in case my blog permanently vanishes from the internet, feel free to host a backup, but please add a note that I wrote them*).
+I haven't decided on a license for my posts on this blog yet, so for now assume that they shouldn't be copied (except for local viewing; *Further Note: in case my blog permanently vanishes from the internet, feel free to host a backup, but please add a note that I wrote the posts.*).

 ### Source Code Snippets in Posts